HEERA ALAYA

 Probably.
 As the first journalist and filmmaker from Afghanistan to attempt to expose taboo subjects, I aimed to open the eyes of people sitting behind the desks of power—the President and the ministers.
 I would like to know what the Ministry of Counter Narcotics (MCN) does with all the money, why the government refuses to invest in girls’ education, and why poor farmers are neglected.

-When making my documentaries The Dancing Boys of Afghanistan and Opium Brides, I sought advice from friends, family, and elders—educated people in their 60s or 70s—who live in the United Kingdom.
+When making my documentaries, The Dancing Boys of Afghanistan and Opium Brides, I sought advice from friends, family, and elders—educated people in their 60s or 70s—who live in the United Kingdom.
 I shared each film’s concept and asked for their opinion, but everyone rejected me, advising me against making such documentaries: “The films will bring a bad name to Afghanistan.”

-My reasoning for others’ dissuasion remained consistent: “If we don’t expose the truth, our Afghani children and society will suffer for years.”
+My reasoning for others’ dissuasion remained consistent: “If we don’t expose the truth, our Afghan children and society will suffer for years.”
 This decision to reveal the truth left me feeling alone for sure, but with the advice and support of my wife, I continued doing my best.”

 What makes you put your life on the line to document these stories?

-Outstanding Afghani journalists with local channels sometimes ask me: “Naj, you come from London to Afghanistan to expose issues we were unaware of.
+Outstanding Afghan journalists with local channels sometimes ask me: “Naj, you come from London to Afghanistan to expose issues we were unaware of.
 How do you find such stories?”
 I tell these talented journalists that while they are thinking of a specific city, let’s say Kabul, I think of the entire country.
-The fact is also that if these Afghani journalists expose the truth, their lives will be in danger.
+The fact is also that if these Afghan journalists expose the truth, their lives will be in danger.
 I live in London, travel to Afghanistan to film, and then fly back to London, from where I present my documentaries.
 When I return to Afghanistan, my life is in danger, too, but not to the degree of the people who live there.

 How does the commoner in Afghanistan perceive you?

 I know the people’s support and encouragement are with me.
 Every time I go to Afghanistan and travel from Dubai or Turkey, at least a handful of people recognise and approach me at the airport, appreciating my documentaries.
 And where I am accustomed to being identified in Afghanistan or Turkey, I was taken by surprise at a US airport security check—an officer asked: “Are you the same Najibullah who makes those documentaries?”
-This official must have seen the broadcast of my films on Frontline PBS.
+This official must have seen my films broadcast on Frontline PBS.

 When NATO entered Afghanistan, all the countries were putting flowers on NATO forces, optimistic about the war ending and peace as a way of life for Afghanistan.
 And it was like heaven for a couple of years—there was no war, no Taliban, and you could travel where you wanted.
 American and European forces walked the streets of Afghanistan without any weapons, mingling with people, and the presence of female soldiers made it possible for girls to feel safe enough to step out of their homes.